 MOD AFCP/87A11/71#1744

 52.111 § 50 The provisions described in this Section are applicable to calling and acknowledgement, when digital selective-calling techniques are used, except in cases of distress, urgency and safety, to which the provisions of Chapter VII apply.
+When the automatic connection system is used, the provisions of Section IVbis should apply.
+(WRC-23)

 ADD AFCP/87A11/72#1745